-Holistic brand building approach drives 329% increase in organic revenue
+Holistic brand building drives 329% increase in organic revenue

 Huge 575% uplift in organic sessions for supplement retailer

 From the humble origins of a university lab back in 2000, Bimuno has grown into an industry-leading range of daily fibre supplements that is gaining excellent reviews.

 The product, developed in collaboration with the University of Reading has been celebrated in a BBC documentary and holds a significant position in the increasingly widespread conversation about gut health.

 Back in 2015, Bimuno.com tasked us with providing significant organic growth for their brand and product range.
 With an offering centred on the little-known concept of prebiotics, and a domain struggling to compete against the likes of Amazon and Boots, they turned to us for help and we’ve been working with them ever since.